Katamaze/WHMCS-Action-Hook-Factory/README.md

 	* Customer has an existing product/service (`Pending` and `Terminated` don't count)
 	* Customer is purchasing a domain and a product/service
 * `$promptRemoval` notify customer about restrictions via (previews are below):
-	* `bootstrap-alert` right below Review & Checkout
+	* `bootstrap-alert` right below *Review & Checkout*
 	* `modal` on screen
 	* `js-alert` on scren
 * `$textDisallowed` message displayed for product-based restriction
 * `$textRequireProduct` message displayed for domain-based resrticion

-When the hook detects that the customer is not allowed to order specific products/services and/or domains, it removes them from WHMCS cart showing an alert.
+When the hook detects that the customer is not allowed to order specific products/services and/or domains, it removes them from WHMCS cart showing alerts.

 ![image](https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/92b1487d05bc7249c65af0f94cde4732/whmcs-domain-require-product-one-off-products-2.png)